ilkp/IlkanPelimoottori/README.md

 ---

 ## SDL2_renderer
-Go to SDL2_renderer project properties and select all configurations and all platforms
+Go to SDL2_renderer project properties and select all configurations and all platforms set:

-Set:

   ### Configuration Properties